Imprimitive association schemes and elimination theory: Introduction

 An important feature of the multivariate theory is that the definition itself depends on a choice of monomial order.
-From the viewpoint of computational commutative algebra, this is a structural choice: monomial orders govern Gr\"obner bases and, essentially for the present paper, elimination ideals and elimination theorems for polynomial systems (see, e.g., \cite{Cox}).
-Moreover, this perspective has already appeared in the context of association schemes.
-In fact, the Bose--Mesner algebra of a commutative association scheme can be realized as a quotient by a zero-dimensional ideal, and the methods of Gr\"obner basis is used to study polynomiality and related algorithmic properties of association schemes \cite{martinezMoro2001}.
+From the viewpoint of computational commutative algebra, this is not merely technical.
+Monomial orders govern Gr\"obner bases and, crucially for the present paper, elimination ideals and elimination theorems for polynomial systems (see, e.g., \cite{Cox}).
+This perspective has already appeared in the context of association schemes.
+Indeed, the Bose--Mesner algebra of a commutative association scheme can be realized as a quotient by a zero-dimensional ideal, and Gr\"obner basis methods have been used to study polynomiality and related algorithmic properties of association schemes \cite{martinezMoro2001}.
 It is therefore natural to ask whether specific monomial orders encode specific combinatorial features of an association scheme.

 The main point of this paper is that imprimitivity is exactly the combinatorial phenomenon detected by elimination orders.
-More precisely, Theorem~\ref{thm:EliminationThm} shows that, for a commutative association scheme $\mathfrak{X}$, the following are equivalent: \begin{enumerate}[label=$(\roman*)$] \item $\mathfrak{X}$ is imprimitive; \item there exist $\mathcal{D}\subset \N^\ell$ and a monomial order of $s$-elimination type such that $\mathfrak{X}$ is an $\ell$-variate $P$-polynomial association scheme on $\mathcal{D}$ with respect to that order; \item there exist $\mathcal{D}^\ast\subset \N^{\ell^\ast}$ and a monomial order of $s^\ast$-elimination type such that $\mathfrak{X}$ is an $\ell^\ast$-variate $Q$-polynomial association scheme on $\mathcal{D}^\ast$ with respect to that order. \end{enumerate} Thus a classical decomposition property of association schemes turns out to be precisely an elimination-theoretic property inside the recent multivariate polynomial framework.
+More precisely, Theorem~\ref{thm:EliminationThm} shows that, for a commutative association scheme $\mathfrak{X}$, the following are equivalent: \begin{enumerate}[label=$(\roman*)$] \item $\mathfrak{X}$ is imprimitive; \item there exist $\mathcal{D}\subset \N^\ell$ and a monomial order of $s$-elimination type such that $\mathfrak{X}$ is an $\ell$-variate $P$-polynomial association scheme on $\mathcal{D}$ with respect to that order; \item there exist $\mathcal{D}^\ast\subset \N^{\ell^\ast}$ and a monomial order of $s^\ast$-elimination type such that $\mathfrak{X}$ is an $\ell^\ast$-variate $Q$-polynomial association scheme on $\mathcal{D}^\ast$ with respect to that order. \end{enumerate} Thus a classical decomposition property of imprimitive association schemes turns out to be precisely an elimination-theoretic property inside the recent multivariate polynomial framework.